 The \textbf{PH2}\footnote{\url{https://www.fc.up.pt/addi/ph2\%20database.html} [Access date: 21-Jun-2022]} is a database acquired at the Dermatology Service of Hospital Pedro Hispano, Portugal.
-This dataset contains 200 images of melanocytic lesions, including 160 in Nev class and 40 in Mel class, with a $768 \times 560$ pixels resolution.
-The \textbf{IAD}\footnote{\url{https://espace.library.uq.edu.au/view/UQ:229410} [Access date: 21-Jun-2022]} dataset has $700 \times 447$ RGB pixels images, without constituting segmentation masks.
-However, \citet{celebi2010robust} provides ground truth masks to continue the research study.
+This dataset contains 200 images of melanocytic lesions, including 160 in the Nev class and 40 in the Mel class, with a $768 \times 560$ pixel resolution.
+The \textbf{IAD}\footnote{\url{https://espace.library.uq.edu.au/view/UQ:229410} [Access date: 21-Jun-2022]} dataset has $700 \times 447$ RGB pixels of images but does not have segmentation masks.
+However, the authors in \citep{celebi2010robust} provide ground truth masks to continue the research study.
 The \textbf{Dermaquest} dataset has 137 images for the binary SLS.
-The SLC is a binary classification task with 76 samples in Mel class and 61 in Nev class.
+The SLC is a binary classification task with 76 samples in the Mel class and 61 in the Nev class.
 The \textbf{IRMA} dataset is unlisted but available under special request to the authors and was created by the Department of Medical Informatics, RWTH Aachen University.
-It comprises 747 dermoscopic images with a resolution of $512 \times 512$ pixels, of which 187 images are in Mel class, and 560 are in Nev class.
+It comprises 747 dermoscopic images with a resolution of $512 \times 512$ pixels, of which 187 images are in the Mel class, and 560 are in the Nev class.

-An overview of these datasets with their sample distribution for SLS and SLC tasks is manifested in Table~\ref{tab:data_distribution}.
-An observation of this table reveals that the SLC class varies from binary to eight classes, where most of the SLC tasks are binary.
-The per-class sample numbers tell us that the classes are massively imbalanced, especially for the ISIC-19 and ISIC-20.
-Such an imbalanced class distribution forces a supervised SLC system to be biased towards the overrepresented class if it is not considered during the training \citep{hasan2021covid}.
-In some datasets, the samples are significantly smaller, which is also a limitation for developing automated SLS and SLC systems.
-However, section~\ref{Data_scarcity_and_imbalance_problem} explores the employed solutions for such problems in the SLS and SLC in the last decade from 2011 to 2020.
-The next section~\ref{Datasets_utilization_and_trends} explores those datasets' employment frequencies in various SLA literature from 2011 to 2020, dispensing their appliances' crazes in the last decade.
+An overview of these datasets with their sample distributions for SLS and SLC tasks in Table~\ref{tab:data_distribution} reveals that the SLC class ranges from binary to eight classes, with most binary tasks.
+Per-class sample figures indicate a vast disparity, especially for ISIC-19 and ISIC-20.
+Such an uneven class distribution causes a supervised SLC system to favor the overrepresented class if this is not considered during training \citep{hasan2021dermo}.
+It is very challenging for automated SLS and SLC systems to be generic while training with fewer samples. \MKH{Section~\ref{Data_scarcity_and_imbalance_problem} explores different ways in the past literature, ranging from 2011 to 2022, to mitigate these challenges.
+The following section~\ref{Datasets_utilization_and_trends} looks at the frequency of dataset usage in SLA literature from 2011 to 2022.}